The Modules function in Canvas

 - The students will only get access to a module if all prerequisites are completed.
 A prerequisite is always the completion of another module.

-- When the requirements of a module are accomplished, the module will be seen as “completed”.
+- When the requirements of a module are met, the module will be seen as “completed”.
 A module without requirements is automatically seen as completed.

 - A module can only be used as a prerequisite for another module if it is above it in the list of modules.

-This implies that the module you want the students to complete first has to be earlier in the list of modules, and that the modules must have requirements to have any effect.
-The main idea with using prerequisites and requirements is that you as a teacher can make sure that your students have correct prior knowledge before starting a module, and nudge them to use the course material you have uploaded.
+The module you want the students to complete first has to be earlier in the list of modules, and the modules must have requirements to have any effect.
+The main idea with using prerequisites and requirements is that you as a teacher can make sure that your students have correct prior knowledge before starting a module.
+The students will also get a nudge to use the course material you have uploaded.

 The requirements will be set individually for each object in the module, and the objects can have any number of requirements.
 The student can be required to complete all of the requirements, or only parts of them.
 They can also be required to complete them in sequential order.